 Obama Administration Says Recruiting, Training and Retaining Primary Care Physicians a 'Top Priority'

-With a likely eye on the coming 2012 presidential election, the White House issued a news release on Wednesday touting the advancements the Administration has made in the area of primary care since President Obama took office.
+news release on Wednesday touting the advancements the Administration has made in the area of primary care since President Obama took office.

 "Together, the Affordable Care Act, the American Recovery and Reinvestment Act of 2009 and ongoing federal investments in the healthcare workforce have led to significant progress in training new primary care providers," writes the White House.

 In the announcement, the Administration lists the following as ways it has stimulated primary care: